basilije/gardengroup/README.txt

 file 'install_script.sh' is probably the best way how to install everything properly

-phpChart_Lite.zip should be unpacked (as sudo) in /var/www/html/phpChartLite/ there is lines in the installation script
+phpChart_Lite.zip should be unpacked (as sudo) in /var/www/html/phpChartLite/ there is also commans lines for that in the installation script